a-rich/DJ-Tools/src/djtools/utils/README.md

  In either case, you will need to have `AWS_PROFILE` set to a valid AWS profile configured with the `awscli` command-line tool.

-Using `YOUTUBE_DL_URL` requires that `YOUTUBE_DL_URL` is a valid URL from which audio files can be downloaded. `YOUTUBE_DL_LOCATION` can be set to control where files are downloaded to.
+Using `URL_DOWNLOAD` requires that `URL_DOWNLOAD` is a valid URL from which audio files can be downloaded. `URL_DOWNLOAD_DESTINATION` can be set to control where files are downloaded to.
 If not set, they'll be downloaded to the current directory.

 # Usage
 ## check_tracks
 To compare the contents of Spotify playlists with the contents of the Beatcloud, set `CHECK_TRACKS_SPOTIFY_PLAYLISTS` to one or more playlists names that exists in your `spotify_playlists.yaml`; to compare files in local directories with the contents of the Beatcloud, set `CHECK_TRACKS_LOCAL_DIRS` to one or more paths to recursively glob files from.
 The option `CHECK_TRACKS_FUZZ_RATIO` is used to control the similarity threshold for matching.
-## youtube_dl
+## url_download
-To trigger the `youtube_dl` module, set `YOUTUBE_DL_URL` to a valid URL.
-If `YOUTUBE_DL_LOCATION` is not set, tracks will be downloaded to the current directory.
+To trigger the `url_download` module, set `URL_DOWNLOAD` to a valid URL.
+If `URL_DOWNLOAD_DESTINATION` is not set, tracks will be downloaded to the current directory.
 Once tracks are downloaded, make sure all file names adhere to convention:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Title (Artist2 Remix) - Artist1, Artist2.mp3`